Parish Safeguarding Officer Updates

 Some suggested wording for your statement of committment to safeguarding is below:

 "Our parish of [name] is committed to safeguarding children, young people and adults from harm.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer (PSO).
 Our Diocese of [name]’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor who advises our PSO.
-If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the PSO [add their details or link to a page that shows the info] or the Diocesan Safeguarding Advisor [add their details here or link to your own page that shows the info or the diocesan safeguarding page].
+If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the PSO [add their details or link to a page that shows the info] or the Diocesan Safeguarding Officer [add their details here or link to your own page that shows the info or the diocesan safeguarding page].
 If you have immediate concerns about the safety of someone, please contact the police and your local authority’s children or adult social care services."

 Thank you for your continued support and all the valuable contributions you make to the Diocese.